mimove/Coupling-API/OpenFOAM_Nektar_API/README.md

 ```

-## Running the tutorial case
+## Cavity tutorial case

 Within the cavity turorial folder, CFD is the subfolder for the OpenFOAM side, while CAA is the subfolder for the Nektar++ side.
 In the following example, the case is run on 5 cores, 2 of which are assigned to OpenFOAM and 3 to Nektar++.
+This case was run on versions 5.0 of Nektar++ and 1712 of OpenFOAM.

+To run the case, the following commands should be run in a terminal:

 ```
 cd cavity